defolded/myFirstWebApp_SocialNetwork/README.md

 ## Setting Up

-This is the frontend, and will also need the backend https://github.com/explorejs/handbook-node running locally
+This is the frontend, and will also need the backend https://github.com/explorejs/handbook-node running locally.

 ## Env